Activity: Talks and presentations › Conference presentations

-This paper considers discrete choice, with choice probabilities coming from maximization of preferences from a random utility field perturbed by additive location shifters (ARUM).
-Any ARUM can be characterized by a choice-probability generating function (CPGF) whose gradient gives the choice probabilities, and every CPGF is consistent with an ARUM.
-We relate CPGF to multivariate extreme value distributions, and review and extend methods for constructing CPGF for applications.
+This paper establishes that every random utility discrete choice model (RUM) has a representation that can be characterized by a choice-probability generating function (CPGF) with specific properties, and that every function with these specific properties is consistent with a RUM.
+The choice probabilities from the RUM are obtained from the gradient of the CPGF.
+Mixtures of RUM are characterized by logarithmic mixtures of their associated CPGF.
+The paper relates CPGF to multivariate extreme value distributions, and reviews and extends methods for constructing generating functions for applications.
 The choice probabilities of any ARUM may be approximated by a cross-nested logit model.
 The results for ARUM are extended to competing risk survival models.

 Choice probability generating functions: Presented at CAM Workshop 2009